Skip to content

 • Enable to build scalable apps, adaptable to business demand

-• Extend Enterprise IT
+• Extend Enterprise IT with more elastic resources

-• Data lake support at scale with high availability
+• Support Data lake at scale with high availability

 • Support flexible big data analytics